gvwilson/thirdbit/src/fiction/makers-return/index.md

 "I'm Captain Leung,
 commander of Ark Nineteen,
 and this is Violet."
-He gestured toward her without taking his eyes off their visitors.
+He didn't take his eyes off their visitors as he spoke.
 "I must say,
-it's remarkable you've been able to keep your bot running.
+it's remarkable you've been able to keep those bots running.
 All those replacements and repairs must have required a great deal of ingenuity."

 "Can't take the credit for that," the mayor said.
 "Dockety an' the others,
-they take care of all their repairs an' upgrades themselves.
+they take care of fixin' themselves.
 We stay out o' the way as much as we can."

 Violet wouldn't have noticed Captain Leung stiffen slightly if she hadn't spent practically her whole life with him.
 "You allow them to make unsupervised self-modifications?"

-"Only some."
+"Only some,"
-Special Blazes cut in before Mayor Lupus could answer.
+Special Blazes cut in.
 "Making sure that doesn't get out of hand is one of my group's responsibilities."

 A few steps away from him,
 Sindy rolled her eyes.
 Violet suppressed a smile.
 She knew that "adults are talking nonsense" look.
-Why couldn't they all just stop talking for a minute so that she could take off her spacesuit and, and dig her fingers into the earth or climb one of the trees whose branches were swaying slightly in the breeze?
+Why couldn't they all just stop for a minute so that she could take off her spacesuit and dig her fingers into the earth or climb one of the trees whose branches were swaying slightly in the breeze?
 They weren't particularly tall trees,